klclaudio/brams/doc/BRAMS_6.0_-_INSTALL_MODEL.md

 ## 7. How to filter the log output

-   Supposed You run the model and put the output in a file.
+   Supposed you run the model and put the output in a file.
 See example:

    ```bash
    cd {YOUR_BIN_AREA}
    mpirun -np 3 brams-6.0 -f RAMSIN_INI_MID >& output.txt
    ```

-     If You open the file output.txt using a specific editor (for example: vi) You will see all escape characters used for color the output.
+     If you open the file output.txt using a specific editor (for example: vi) you will see all escape characters used for color the output.
 Example bellow (a small peace of output log read by vi editor):

    ```
    +--------------+--------------+